robksawyer/php-staging/README.md

 - A: No. They play inline on the project page so all that you need to upload is raw SWFs.

 - Q: What languages is the Client Preview platform built on?
-- A: This platform is built using PHP & Javscript.
+- A: This platform is built using PHP & Javascript.
 However, it uses several other tools and libraries such as jQuery, BonobosCMS, jScrollPane, jReject & SWFObject.

 - Q: Does this platform use a database?
 - A. No. All of the media is stored locally and all of the settings are stored in dynamically generated PHP files.

 - Q: Wouldn't it be way better if you just built this thing using a database?
 - A: Yes.
-Due to the nature of Razorfish's IT policies though, it was actually quite hard to get both a webserver and some way to access a database.
-This platform was created, in part, to navigate "around" certain corporate IT policies that were making things difficult for me.
+This platform was created, in part, to navigate "around" certain corporate IT policies that were making things difficult for some installations.

-- Q: Where can I get this platform's latest source code?
-- A: It can be pulled down from [https://github.com/razorfish-west/razorfish-rcp](https://github.com/razorfish-west/razorfish-rcp).

-- Q: Where can I see the full changelog for this project?
-- A: The project was origionally tracked at [https://github.com/GarrettGillas/RFStaging](https://github.com/GarrettGillas/RFStaging) and the origional changelog can be found there.
-More recent changes can be found at the current repository: [https://github.com/razorfish-west/razorfish-rcp](https://github.com/razorfish-west/razorfish-rcp).

 - Q: What software license is this platform published under?
 - A: None.